 Income return over the year was lower than the benchmark, a function of the prime nature of the portfolio and the regional bias towards London, where yields are typically lower.
-Vacancy rate in the Master Fund has been relatively stable over the 6 months from 9.8% as at December 2022 up marginally to 9.9% as at June 2023.
+Vacancy rate in the Master Fund has increased this year to 14.70% as at June 2024, this is the function of the vacancy at 111-117 New Bond Street with an ERV of £5.00m.
+This large space will be comprehensively refurbished and three new flagship stores will be created.